anelllya/portfolio/docs/blog/posts/design-system-inputs.md

 ### Desired Anatomy

-1. **Label** - a small introduction of the type of information that the user needs to fill in.
+1. **Label**: Provides a brief introduction to the information required.
-2. **Required field** - a small symbol invoking the required attribute, which will make the text field required on submit.
+2. **Required indicator**: A symbol indicating a mandatory field for submission.
-2. **The text field / input** - it is the actual field where users add the information.
+3. **Text field/input**: The area where users input information.
-3. **Supportive text / Caption** - only when necessary, and this little help does not exist as an html tag, we will be doing some hacks to include it.
+4. **Supportive text/Caption**: Included only when necessary, as it's not an HTML tag; we'll use workarounds to include it.

 ## Input Text

-Starting with the simplest of them all.
-Let's take a look and figure out what we need and how to define it.
+It's often the most basic form element used for accepting single-line text input from users.
+By starting here, we can establish foundational design principles that can be applied to more complex input types.

 #### HTML structure